 With effect from 1 January 2020, members with investments with Equitable Life were transferred to a new AVC provider, Utmost Life and Pensions.
 On transfer, guarantees that applied to with-profits investments were removed from the policies, and members received uplifted policy values.

 Annual monitoring of Pace's legacy AVC arrangements is undertaken.
-The suitability of Pace's AVC arrangements with Royal London (formerly CIS) is on-going and further work will take place in 2021.
+The suitability of Pace's legacy AVC arrangements is on-going and further work will take place in 2021.

 6 Trustee knowledge and understanding (TKU)